 I was going to give you a website that I found for Roman Shades hardware, don't know if you still need it, but here it is! :-)

 Thank you, Stacey.
 I went to the web site and that's what I'm looking for - the continuous loop mechanism.
 I'll study the instructions and then I'm off to JoAnne Fabrics.
 Appreciate the help.
 I'm a first time user of this web site and already I like it.
 Thanks again.
 Nancy

 From the looks of this bracket, I would try replacement parts from a window treatment company, like Graber.
 They were probably sold with purchased window treatments and may be available for purchase as hardware replacements.
-They possibly are more expensive than you anticipated; doing an internet search may give you some discount.

 What is the name of the hardware, that is shaped like a triangle, at the top of a roman shade used to hang the shade by a nail or screw?